samfeldstein/notebook/content/notes/personal-site-notes.md

 ---
-title: Personal Site - Project Notes
+title: Personal Website Notes
 tags:
   - projects
   - web-development
   - astro
-updated: 2024-11-02
+updated: 2025-02-27
 ---

 I've rebuilt my [personal website](https://samfeldstein.xyz) at least four times, but the current version might be the one that's here to stay (from an architectural standpoint).